RicoJia/ricojia.github.io/_posts/2022/2022-03-18-deep-learning-word-embeddings.markdown

     - There are many non-definitional words out there.
 So you can train a classifier for identifying which words are definitional
 3. Equalize.
 After neutralization, definitional words are all on `e`.
 Now you might want to make definition words equi-distance to `e`.
 This is so that when measuring distance from a definitional word (like babysitter) to non-def words like grandma and grandpa are the same, so babysitter won't always follow "grandma".

+## Common Misconceptions

+- If C is an embedding matrix, and o1021 is a one-hot vector corresponding to word 1021, the most computationally efficient formula for Python to get the embedding of word 1021 is $C^{T} * o_{1021}$
+  - False because element-wise multiplication is very inefficient.

+- Suppose you have a 10000 word vocabulary, and are learning 100-dimensional word embeddings.
+Do we exepect the same word's embeddings from two embedding sets to be similar? $θ_t^T e_c \approx 0$
+  - False because the embedding sets could be quite different.

+- When learning word embeddings, we pick a given word and try to predict its surrounding words or vice versa.
+  - False.
+Instead, we generate probability distribution as its loss.

+- In the word2vec algorithm, you estimate P(t∣c), where `t` is the target word and `c` is a context word.
+How are `t` and `c` chosen from the training set?
+Pick the best answer.

+- In GloVe,  θi and ej should be initialized to 0 at the beginning of training.?
+  - They should be initialized randomly at the beginning of training.
+Why?
+    - What if they are intialized to 0?
+Word pairs are identical, and get the same gradients in one training step.
+So, you will end up with the same value.
+So in practice, they should be initialized to small random values.

 ## Refereces

 [1] [Mikolov, T., Yih, W., & Zweig, G. (2013).
 Linguistic Regularities in Continuous Space Word Representations.
 In Proceedings of the 2013 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies (NAACL-HLT), pages 746-751, Atlanta, Georgia.
 Association for Computational Linguistics.](https://aclanthology.org/N13-1090.pdf)